 Non-current (Rs in Crore)

-Particulars Provision for mine restoration (1) Provision for decommissioning (2) Total
+Particulars Provision for mine restoration(1) Provision for decommissioning (2) Total

-As at April 1, 2015 4 7 11

-Addition during the year - 8 8

-Utilized

-As at March 31, 2016 4 15 19
+As at April 1, 2016 4 15 19

 Addition during the year 83 7 90

-Unwinding of discount 2 - -
+Unwinding of discount 2 - 2

 Utilized - - -

 As at March 31, 2017 89 22 111

+Addition during the year/(revision during the year) 25 (6) 19

+Unwinding of discount 4 - 4

+Utilized =

+As at March 31, 2018 118 16 134

-(1) The provision for restoration, rehabilitation, and environmental cost represents the Company's best estimate of the costs which will be incurred in the future to meet the obligations under the laws of the land and the terms referred to in the Company's mining arrangements.
-The principal restoration, rehabilitation and environmental provisions are the costs, which are expected to be incurred in restoring at the end of life of these mines at Rampura Agucha, Rajpura Dariba, Zawar Mines, Sindesar Khurd and Matoon.
+(1) The provision for restoration, rehabilitation, and environmental cost represents the Company's best estimate of the costs which will be incurred in the future to meet the obligations under the laws of the land and the terms Referred to in the Company's mining arrangements.
+The principal restoration, rehabilitation and environmental provisions are the costs, which are expected to be incurred in restoring at the end of life of these mines at Rampura Agucha, Rajpura Dariba, Zawar Mines, Sindesar Khurd and Kayad.